 Keep Track of Their Time Zone

-Use a dual time zone watch or even an app on your phone to make sure you always know what time it is where your S.O. is if you don't live in the same time zone.
+Use a dual time zone watch or even an app on your phone to make sure you always know what time it is where your significant other is if you don't live in the same time zone.

 Try One of Your Partner's Favorite Activities